Camp Fire (2018): November 9–25

-Impact

-Fatalities and injuries
+The Camp Fire was declared 100 percent contained on Sunday, November 25, having burned for 17 days.
+This was five days ahead of the original projection for full containment on November 30, as firefighters had been aided by the recent rain.
+Over a thousand firefighters remained to search for any smoldering fires near the contained perimeter, clear roadways of debris and hazardous burned trees, and help with search and recovery efforts.

+Effects

+Casualties

 There were a large number of fatalities in the first several hours of the fire, but they were not found quickly.
 Discovery of these early fatalities took place over the course of the following two weeks.
 In the first week, nearly ten victims per day were found.
 In the second week, that lowered to several victims per day.
 Victims were still being found in the third week and beyond.